 Our auto defect lawyers will be closely watching this federal investigation.
 We have voiced our concerns repeatedly about the lack of safeguards in Tesla’s Autopilot.
 While the automaker instructs drivers to keep their hands on the wheel at all times, the name of the feature (“Autopilot”) sends a different message to drivers.

 As a result, we’ve seen numerous cases caught on video in Southern California freeways where Tesla drivers doze off after putting their Tesla vehicles in Autopilot mode.
-We’ve seen a number of videos on social media, including recently on TikTok, where people let the car drive itself and sit in the passenger seat.
+We’ve seen several videos on social media, including recently on TikTok, where people let the car drive itself and sit in the passenger seat.

 This type of misleading marketing is dangerous and irresponsible.
-If you or a loved one has been injured in a Tesla crash or the result of a defectively designed or manufactured automobile, an experienced auto defect lawyer will be able to advise you regarding your legal rights and options.
+If you or a loved one has been injured in a Tesla crash or the result of a defectively designed or manufactured automobile, an experienced auto defect lawyer can advise you regarding your legal rights and options.